-THERE is an evident abfurdity in pretending to demonstrate a matter of fact, or to prove it by any arguments à priori; because nothing is demonstrable, unless the contrary implies a contradiction.-Nothing that is distinctly conceivable implies a contradiction.-Whatever we conceive as existent, we can also conceive as non-existent.-There is therefore no being whose non-existence implies a contradiction; consequently there is no being whose existence is demonstrable.
+THERE is an evident absurdity in pretending to demonstrate a matter of fact, or to prove it by any arguments à priori; because nothing is demonstrable, unless the contrary implies a contradiction.-Nothing that is distinctly conceivable implies a contradiction.-Whatever we conceive as existent, we can also conceive as non-existent.

 Vol. II.
-O † as
+O + as